 1-1

 There are two Honda Accord cars driving on the roads.
 Both can reach at most 116 mph.
-For the first five miles, Quail move in a constant speed of 90mph and for the next 5 mile, it move in a constant speed of 40 mph.
-On the other road, Roadrunner move in a constant speed of 60 mph.
-This discrete time based trajectory records the time interval they spent every 0.5 mile.
+Quail enters the road with the speed of 90mph and Roadrunner enters the road with the speed of 60 mph.
+For the first five miles, Quail moves in a constant speed of 90mph and for the next 5 mile, it moves in a constant speed of 40 mph.
+On the other road, Roadrunner moves in a constant speed of 60 mph.
+The actual speed trajectory has the property of continuous function.
+But when it comes to measurement, we assume the measured speed trajectory to be measured in discrete time based, it records the time interval Quail and Roadrunner spent every 0.5 mile.
 In the first 8 mile, Quail is ahead of Roadrunner, and after 8 miles, Roadrunner overtake Quail.
 They pass the same distance at the 8-minutes mark.

 1-2